box/box-typescript-sdk-gen/docs/shieldInformationBarrierSegmentRestrictions.md

 ### Arguments

 - shieldInformationBarrierSegmentRestrictionId `string`
   - The ID of the shield information barrier segment Restriction.
-  - Used as `shield_information_barrier_segment_restriction_id` in path `path` of the API call
+Example: "4563"
 - headers `GetShieldInformationBarrierSegmentRestrictionByIdHeadersArg`
-  - Used as headers for the API call
+  - Headers of getShieldInformationBarrierSegmentRestrictionById method

 ### Returns